(See also Overview of Eye Trauma.)

 Steel or iron foreign bodies remaining on the cornea for more than a few hours may leave a rust ring on the cornea that also requires removal under slit-lamp magnification by scraping or using a low-speed rotary burr; removal is usually done by an ophthalmologist.

-An antibiotic ointment (eg, bacitracin/polymyxin B or ciprofloxacin 0.3% qid for 3 to 5 days) is used for most abrasions until the epithelial defect is healed.
-Contact lens wearers with corneal abrasions require an antibiotic with optimal antipseudomonal coverage (eg, ciprofloxacin 0.3% ointment qid).
+An ophthalmic antibiotic ointment (eg, bacitracin/polymyxin B or ciprofloxacin 0.3% 4 times a day for 3 to 5 days) is used for most abrasions until the epithelial defect is healed.
+Contact lens wearers with corneal abrasions require an antibiotic with optimal antipseudomonal coverage (eg, ciprofloxacin 0.3% ointment 4 times a day).
 For symptomatic relief of larger abrasions (eg, area > 10 mm2), the pupil is also dilated once with a short-acting cycloplegic (eg, one drop cyclopentolate 1% or homatropine 5%).

 Eye patches may increase risk of infection and are usually not used, particularly for an abrasion caused by a contact lens or an object that may be contaminated with soil or vegetation.
 Ophthalmic corticosteroids tend to promote the growth of fungi and reactivation of herpes simplex virus and are contraindicated.
 Continued use of topical anesthetics can impair healing and is thus contraindicated.
 Pain can be managed with oral analgesics.

 The corneal epithelium regenerates rapidly; even large abrasions heal within 1 to 3 days.
-A contact lens should not be worn for 5 to7 days.
-Follow-up examination by an ophthalmologist 1 or 2 days after injury is wise, especially if a foreign body was removed with a needle or spud.
+A contact lens should not be worn until the injury is healed.
+Follow-up examination by an ophthalmologist 1 or 2 days after injury is wise, especially if a foreign body was removed.

 Intraocular foreign bodies require immediate surgical removal by an ophthalmologist.
-Systemic and topical antimicrobials (effective against Bacillus cereus if the injury involved contamination with soil or vegetation) are indicated; they include ceftazidime 1 g IV q 12 h, in combination with vancomycin 15 mg/kg IV q 12 h and moxifloxacin 0.5% ophthalmic solution q 1 to 2 h.
+Systemic and topical antimicrobials (effective against Bacillus cereus if the injury involved contamination with soil or vegetation) are indicated; they include ceftazidime 1 g IV every 12 hours, in combination with vancomycin 15 mg/kg IV every 12 hours and moxifloxacin 0.5% ophthalmic solution every 1 to 2 hours.
 Ointment should be avoided if the globe is lacerated.
 A protective shield (such as a Fox shield or the bottom third of a paper cup) is placed and taped over the eye to avoid inadvertent pressure that could extrude ocular contents through the penetration site.
+Patches should be avoided.
 Tetanus prophylaxis is indicated after open globe injuries.
-As with any laceration of the globe, vomiting, which can increase intraocular pressure, should be prevented.
+As with any laceration of the globe, vomiting (eg, due to pain), which can increase intraocular pressure, should be prevented.
 If nausea occurs, an antiemetic is given.